Message from the King (film): Production

 In November 2014, it was announced that Chadwick Boseman's next film would be Message from The King, portraying Jacob King, a South African man avenging the death of his sister in Los Angeles.
 Principal photography began in February 2015 in Los Angeles, California.
 In March 2015, it was announced that Natalie Martinez joined as Trish, the former neighbor of Bianca's.

 The film was shot in Glendale, California.
-Some scenes where shot at the Los Angeles County Morgue.
+Some scenes were shot at the Los Angeles County Morgue.

 Release

-Message from the King premiered on September 8, 2016 at the 2016 Toronto International Film Festival.
+Message from the King premiered on September 8, 2016, at the 2016 Toronto International Film Festival.
 Netflix released the film on August 4, 2017.

 Reception

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 45%, based on 11 reviews, and an average rating of 4.9/10.
 On Metacritic, the film has a weighted average score of 40 out of 100, based on 5 critics, indicating "mixed or average reviews".